Barbera vs Barbaresco: What's the Difference?

 Share

 If you've ever browsed our Italian Wines and wondered whether to pick up a box of Barbera or Barbaresco, you're not alone.
-Both are iconic wines from Italy's north-west, and whilst they might sound similar, they couldn't be more different in style, grape, and experience.
-Here's what sets them apart and when to choose each.
+Both are iconic wines from Italy's north-west, and while they might sound similar, they couldn't be more different in style, grape, and experience.
+Here's what sets them apart, and when to choose each.

 Barbera: Italy's Everyday Wine Champion